briannadon/gbru_planning/README.md

     - [ ] Coverage distribution of assembled contigs
     - [ ] Get alignments, view in tubemaps - specifically nodes that don't align
   - [ ] Compare graph with BWA
+    - [ ] Take direct assemblies and align to the source genome (CP004027.1) - uncovered areas?
+    - [ ] How much of CP004027.1 is not covered when you align simulated reads to it with BWA?

 - Genesieve
   - [x] Complete functionality testing on rice test set